Information for: DEVELOPERS PARTNERS SUPPORT

 Changing Site Factory caching settings requires you to create a post-settings.php hook.

-Cache settings in Drupal 9 or later
+Cache settings in the current Drupal version

 Cache settings in Drupal 7